CorgiDev/Zoom-Account-Switch/README.md

 3. Login to your Azure instance where your Key Vault containing your Zoom credentials is located.

 ### Installing Powershell Modules

+### Set Execution Policy

+Make sure you can run powershell scripts (it is disabled by default).
+Additional information on this can be found at: (http://technet.microsoft.com/en-us/library/ee176949.aspx)[http://technet.microsoft.com/en-us/library/ee176949.aspx].
+Use the following command to set the policy appropriately.

+`Set-ExecutionPolicy RemoteSigned`

 ## Azure KeyVault